 2. Sell Digital Products

 I’m a big fan of digital products.
 I currently have three digital products that make me an extra $1,000 a month.
 The best part is, that once you’ve created a download, template, or worksheet, you can sell it over and over again without any extra work.
-It helps to have a pre-built audience to sell your products to, but you can also upload your digital products to marketplaces like Etsy or Whop.
+It helps to have a pre-built audience to sell your products to, but even if you don't - you can still generate sales by uploading your digital products to marketplaces like Whop.

 How to start: consider what kind of digital product your audience could benefit from or what skills you have that you can package into a downloadable.
 Use a tool like Canva to create your digital product and upload it to your Whop hub to start selling.